Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency

-We denote by $ V $ the set of all public keys involved in $\breve{G}1$ certifications or transactions.
-A subset $ M \subseteq V $ of these public keys belong to members and they are available through identities written in the $\breve{G}1$ blockchain.
-The set $ A = V \setminus M $ contains all public keys involved in transactions but not associated to any member, which we call \textit{anonymous wallets} in the following.
+We denote by $ V $ the set of all public keys interacting at least once in the certification or transaction streams.
+A subset $ M \subseteq V $ of these public keys belongs to members of the system and is available through the identities written in the blockchain.
+The set $ A = V \setminus M $ contains all public keys which were involved in at least one transaction and do not belong to a member, which we will call \textit{anonymous wallets} in the following.